artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

 1. Click `Search`.
 1. Set filters to 0 to see more players.

-Next step is to upload some real data for 10-20 matches and take a look how IntoPerf can help organize and understand your data.
+Next step is to upload some real data for 10-20 matches and take a look how IntoPerf can help you organize and understand your data.

 **Note:** For different teams/players you would need to upload at least 3 matches first for data to show up at [https://apidemo.intoperf.com](https://apidemo.intoperf.com).